Shortages related to the COVID-19 pandemic: Semiconductors

 Increased demand for electronics coincided with semiconductor production disruptions, including a drought in Taiwan (impacting companies such as TSMC).
 US sanctions on Semiconductor Manufacturing International Corporation (SMIC)—China's largest semiconductor manufacturer—were part of an ongoing trade war. which increased orders for competitors.

 These shortages reduced production in the automobile and consumer electronics industries.
 The shortage was amplified by forecasting errors in the automotive industry, which expected that "work-from home" would reduce sales.
 They reduced their orders, leading semiconductor makers to reduce investment.
 When automotive demand quickly recovered, the industry was unable to respond.
 By October 2021, multiple automakers had announced plans to cut or halt production.

 The chip shortage and a major increase in cryptocurrency mining led to a shortage in high-end graphics cards for computers.
 Microsoft and Sony Interactive Entertainment warned of shortages of their Xbox Series and PlayStation 5 video game consoles due to high demand and supply chain disruption.

 Consumer goods

 Some daily goods shortages came as a result of supply chain disruptions and demand spikes, leading to empty shelves.
-Affected products included toilet paper, hand sanitiser, cleaning supplies, canned food, freezers and other household appliances, sewing machines, blood, baking yeast, game consoles, computers, poultry, and swimming pool chlorine.
+Affected products included toilet paper, hand sanitiser, cleaning supplies, canned food, freezers and other household appliances, sewing machines, blood, flour and baking yeast, game consoles, computers, poultry, and swimming pool chlorine.

+Some shortages were caused by changes in consumer behavior that did not include hoarding.
+Many newly-homebound workers began baking bread, and there were resulting shortages in flour and yeast as well as other baking supplies.
 Bicycle shortages emerge as public transport was impacted.
 The problem was exacerbated by manufacturing declines.

 Many shortages were attributed to lean manufacturing, in which many manufactures relied on just-in-time deliveries instead of maintaining larger inventories.

 In spring 2020, some factories that manufacture condoms were forced to shut down or reduce operations, including the world's largest producer.